DSaunders/AgileMetrics/README.md

 ### 'Blocked Time'

-This is the total amount of time that the build was failing for in the period.
+This is the total amount of time that the build was in failure for during the period.

 If a build is in failure, no further production deployments can occur until it is fixed.
 That's what we're measuring here: